LucasPickering/slumber/docs/src/api/request_collection/query_parameters.md

 A single query parameter can repeat multiple times in a URL; The above example will generate the query string `?one=value&many=value1&many=value2`.

 > Note: Prior to version 4.0, Slumber supported a string-based query parameter format like `[one=value, many=value1, many=value2]`.
 This has been removed in 4.0 along with other breaking changes to the collection format.
-To migrate your collection file, TODO add migration instructions.
+To migrate your collection file, run `slumber import v3 <old file> <new file>`

 ## Examples